Skip to main content

 • Coordination happens more informally across the different departments and entities that contribute to government policies, guidelines, and programmes regarding children and the digital environment.

-• Several different programmes are underway to support children’s online safety and participation in the digital environment.
-However, these may not be formally organised as action plans.
+• One or more programmes of action is/are underway supporting children’s online safety and participation in the digital environment.

 Table 3: Topic summary - policy governance